Prabhmit/Arvato_Financial_Services/README.md

 customers_clean_clustered.csv: cleaned customers poplulation dataset with cluster column mailout_train.csv: cleaned test dataset mailout_test.csv: cleaned test dataset

+Under an agreement with AZ Direct GmbH's General Terms, none of data files have been included in the repository.

 The project has four components: